WebMechanix/SimpleConsent/README.md

 #### 🏷️ Google Tag Manager (GTM) Focused
 Designed to work with GTM's consent signal APIs and provide better ergonomics for GTM users.

-### This might be for you if...
+#### ✅ This library might be a fit if you...

-1. ✅ You use Google Tag Manager (GTM) as your TMS
+1. Use Google Tag Manager (GTM) as your TMS
-2. ✅ You aren't afraid to write some basic JS/JSON and CSS to configure and customize it.
+2. Aren't afraid to write some basic JS/JSON and CSS to configure and customize it.
-3. ✅ You want a 1st party solution that doesn't rely on 3rd party services.
+3. Want a 1st party solution that doesn't rely on 3rd party services.
-4. ✅ You're fed up with bloated CMPs like OneTrust or CookieBot hurting your site's performance.
+4. Are fed up with bloated CMPs like OneTrust or CookieBot hurting your site's performance.

-### This isn't for you if...
+#### ❌ This library isn't a fit if you...

-1. ❌ You don't use Google Tag Manager (GTM) as your TMS
+1. Don't use Google Tag Manager (GTM) as your TMS
-2. ❌ You require "autoblocking" behavior
+2. Require "autoblocking" behavior
-3. ❌ You require IAB TCF v2.X compaitibility
+3. Require IAB TCF v2.X compaitibility
-4. ❌ You require AMP compatibility
+4. Require AMP compatibility
-5. ❌ You require support for dead browsers like Internet Explorer
+5. Require support for dead browsers like Internet Explorer
-6. ❌ You need "baked in" (cookie pun intended) geolocation routing or a built-in cookie scanner.
+6. Need "baked in" (cookie pun intended) geolocation routing or a built-in cookie scanner.

 ---